KatapultDevelopment/katapult-pro-extended/README.md

 ### API Element
 #### `<katapult-job-dropdown>`
 - Dropdown for job selection (This is a v3 API call)
+- This call is made as soon as the page loads after login.
+Make other v3 calls with at least a 50 ms delay.
 - Has function: `getSelectedJob()` that returns the current job's data
 ```js
 import 'katapult-pro-extended/elements/katapult-job-dropdown.js';